unt-libraries/pycallnumber/README.md

 $ py.test
 ```

-Or if you're planning to develop on `pycallnumber`, you can use [tox](https://tox.readthedocs.io/) to run tests against multiple Python versions.
+Or you can use [tox](https://tox.readthedocs.io/) to run tests against multiple Python versions.
 ```sh
 $ pip install tox
 $ tox               # run tests against all configured environments